 #2 Be available and reliable

 Nobody should be open to work 24/7 and reply to e-mails at midnight, not you, not your freelance translator.
 But both parties are expected to reply within a reasonable time to ensure the best outcome.
-If a translator sends a clarification request to a client, it’s important they receive an answer as soon as possible in order to continue their work, especially if the deadline approaches.
-Conversely, a translator is expected to answer promptly to queries from clients and potential clients, otherwise next time they might decide to turn to another language expert.
+If a translator sends a clarification request to a client, it is important they receive an answer as soon as possible in order to continue their work, especially if the deadline approaches.
+Conversely, a translator is expected to answer promptly queries from clients and potential clients, otherwise next time the latter might decide to turn to another language expert.

 #3 Nurture your professional relationships

 Translators should meet their deadlines and deliver quality work.
-Of course, it might be necessary to ask for an extension from time to time, but it shouldn’t become a habit.
+Of course, it might be necessary to ask for an extension from time to time, but it should not become a habit.

-It’s also important for us to nurture the relationship with each client and to be honest about what we can or cannot do.
-We’ll let you know if we are unable to take on more jobs, and in this case, we might even go the extra mile and propose alternative solutions, like recommending you a colleague who is available and/or better suited for the task.
+It is also important for us to nurture the relationship with each client and to be honest about what we can or cannot do.
+We will let you know if we are unable to take on more jobs, and in this case we might even go the extra mile and propose alternative solutions, like recommending you a colleague who is available and/or better suited for the task.
 Any help is usually greatly appreciated, right?

 On the other hand, a client who respects our profession, settles promptly our invoices, and understands that a freelancer is by definition not their employee, is likely to become a translator’s ideal client, the sort of client with whom we would like to work on a regular basis.

-As you can see, it’s a two-way relationship.
-That’s why we like to say that we collaborate with our clients to help them achieve their goals.
+As you can see, it is a two-way relationship.
+That is why we like to say that we collaborate with our clients to help them achieve their goals.

 Therefore, the best way to ensure your translation project is a success is to establish good communication with your translator while also respecting their time and value.

-Last but not least, client satisfaction and testimonials are the best business card for any business, and translators are no exception.
-We’ll be delighted to take care of your projects and deliver what you expected – or even better! – and to receive your feedback once the project is completed.
+Last but not least, client satisfaction and testimonials are the best business card for any professional, and translators are no exception.
+We will be delighted to take care of your projects and deliver what you expected – or even better quality! – and to receive your feedback once the project is completed.

 Would you like to get in touch and discuss a collaboration?
-Write me at firstname.lastname@example.org.
-I’ll be more than happy to answer your questions and present you with the best solution to your needs.
+Write to me at email@example.com.
+I will be more than happy to answer your questions and present you with the best solution to your needs.